Registrar's Rx

 All Nursing students will see that they have an “Advising Hold” listed in the SIS.
 Only the advisor can remove the hold, which means all students need to meet with their advisor prior to enrolling.
 Graduate students are all required to have an updated and complete SIS Planner as well before the hold can be removed.
 Students' advisors are listed in SIS.

 Please note, the advising holds do not impact Summer registration.
-Current advising holds will impact Fall registration.

 Other Holds